bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

      /etc/init.d/samba stop

 ### Backup the original samba software
-It is strongly suggsted to make backup copies of any binary executables we are about to overwrite.
+It is strongly suggested to make backup copies of any binary executables we are about to overwrite.
 This way if we need to revert back to the old version of software we can do so easily.